Radnen/link.js/README.md

 *	groupBy(fn)      - returns an array of values grouped by the grouping function.
 *	indexOf(p|v)     - returns -1 if item p is not found, or prop p != v, or the index.
 *	invoke(m, args)  - runs the results, invoking the method named by ''m''.
+*	join(delim)       - joins the Link context, returning a string delimited with 'delim'.
 *	last()           - returns the last result.
 *	length()         - returns the overall length.
 	*	size()